 We believe that with such an exciting mobile product portfolio, advertising formats have just scratched the surface of the mobile monetization opportunity.

 In the below graphic, we outline Google’s top 20 mobile products, including a report card that grades each product based on quality, adoption, originality, value to advertisers and other criteria.
 Scroll through to learn what each of these products does – and how they add to Google’s bottom line!
 (Click on the image to enlarge to full size.)

 Below is a quick summary of Google’s four areas of focus and the mobile products in each category.

 Mobile Advertising: Google Ads for Mobile

-Google’s key advertising products for mobile search include:
+Google mobile advertising in on the rise - Google’s key advertising products for mobile search include:

 - Google AdWords – AdWords, Google’s online ad serving platform used by millions worldwide, offers powerful mobile targeting options and ROI reporting tools for mobile advertisers.

 - Location and Call Extensions – These ad extensions help mobile advertisers reach local searchers and make it easy for them to convert.
 Everybody wins!

 - Google Offers – Google’s answer to Groupon, Living Social et al, Google Offers are mobile discounts that can be redeemed online or at brick-and-mortar stores.

 - Google AdMob – A mobile advertising platform specifically designed for mobile apps.
 Marketers can advertise their apps inside other existing apps.